 The current practices involved in marketing farm products produced in the Atlantic Provinces are studied.
-The conditions affecting these practices and the groups of people that can bring about changes are identified boards, and marketing commissions.
+The condition affecting these practices and the groups of people that can bring about changes are identified.

-Special attention is paid to consumer behaviour, supplier behaviour, market structures, price determination, marketing
+Special attention is paid to consumer behaviour, supplier behaviour, market structures, price determination, marketing boards, and marketing commissions.